mynodebtc/mynode_docs/docs/advanced/ssh.md

 # Using SSH Key Authentication

-## Connecting to myNode with SSH Key Authentication
+## Connecting to MyNode with SSH Key Authentication

-You can increase security to your device by limiting SSH access to the myNode device to only the computer(s) holding a special key.
+You can increase security to your device by limiting SSH access to the MyNode device to only the computer(s) holding a special key.
 Setup Key Based Authentication

 On your PC, open a terminal window.

-1. SSH into your myNode with username 'admin' at(@) its network IP, example:
+1. SSH into your MyNode with username 'admin' at(@) its network IP, example:

 ```sh
 ssh admin@192.168.1.123